 How do state and local taxes affect your federal returns?

 You can deduct your state and local taxes from your federal returns.
 This includes not only income tax, but also property tax and sales tax if you don’t deduct any local taxes.
 This is often referred to as the SALT deduction.
-Like many aspects of U.S. tax codes, this was significantly changed with the 2017 Tax Cuts and Jobs Act, which takes effect on your 2018 tax returns.
+Like many aspects of U.S. tax codes, this was significantly changed with the 2017 Tax Cuts and Jobs Act, which took effect for 2018 tax returns onwards.
 Prior to 2018, you could deduct all of your state and local taxes, including property taxes from your federal taxes, with no limit.
 In states with high state income taxes and property values, like California and New York, this was a generous benefit that cut down significantly on an individual’s federal taxes.